Storage and Learning phase transitions in the Random-Features Hopfield Model

-Given this ansatz, in order to compute the average over the coefficients $c$ in eq.~\eqref{eq:GET_Z} we must separate the contribution $k=1$ from the rest with $k>1$.
-Then, we expand $\sigma$ around the summation over $k>1$, obtaining the following expression for the delta function:
+In this regime, in order to compute the average over the coefficients $c$ we must pay particular attention to the term $k=1$ in eq.~\eqref{eq:GET_Z}, since by itself can give a finite contribution: